umenzi/diversity-rlhf/README.md

 and conduct permutation tests to compare the agents' performance.

 Relevant files:
-- `train_preference_comparisons.py` include the main methods to obtain the RLHF agents and train.
+- `train_preference_comparisons.py` include the main methods to get the RLHF agents and train them.
   - We also implement a custom `ConflictingSyntheticGatherer` class, which is used to generate conflicting preferences.
    There are also tests in the `tests` folder.
 - `train.py` includes the training loop for the agents.